-Excluding share-based compensation, administration costs for the year ended December 31, 2020 totaled \$1.4 million (2019: \$1.0 million).
+Excluding share-based compensation, administration costs for the year ended December 31, 2021 totaled \$1.5 million (2020: \$1.4 million).
 Share-based compensation, a non-cash cost, reflects the amortization of the estimated fair value of options over their vesting period and is based to a large degree on the Company's share price and its volatility.
 The actual future value to the option holders may differ materially from these estimates as it depends on the trading price of the Company's shares if and when the options are exercised.
 In addition, as the granting of options and their vesting is at the discretion of the Board, the related expense is unlikely to be uniform across quarters or financial years.
-In addition, share-based compensation relating to periods prior to the completion of the Josemaria Arrangement on July 17, 2019, were allocated from amounts previously reported by Josemaria, and such allocations may not necessarily reflect, or be otherwise indicative of, the future financial performance of the Company.
+Administration costs, exclusive of share-based compensation costs, for the year ended December 31, 2021 were higher than 2020 due primarily to an increase in compensation costs resulting from severance payments and the general easing of COVID-19 restrictions, which led to increased travel, promotional and general office support costs.
+These increases were partially offset by lower professional fees, as the Company incurred higher legal fees in 2020 in connection with its then project generation initiatives.